 The most common and successful treatment for phobia involves introducing that person slowly, in small steps, to situations where they must deal with the fear, while teaching them coping skills along the way.
 This is called exposure therapy.

 Family members of someone who has a phobia may participate in therapy or support groups, or benefit from learning about it and ways to support their loved one at home.

 Medication can also be helpful to help stabilize someone enough to get the most out of therapy, counselling and living life.
 Every person is different, so if medication is used, it may take a while to find the medication that works best for you.

-Sometimes spending time in a treatment clinic or hospital is necessary, while for others, outpatient (getting help from a professional without having to actually “stay over” in a hospital) is better.
+For some people, spending time in a treatment clinic or hospital is necessary, while for others, outpatient care (getting help from a professional without having to actually “stay over” in a hospital) is better.

 If you have to wait to get an appointment, there are many places that offer support while you wait.
 Find out where to call in your area.

 Along with treatment from your doctor or therapist, there are things you can do to help and support your own recovery.